-Class counsel has raised issues regarding ASL interpreters and recently filed a motion to enforce.
 As reported to the Court previously, the Department takes this issue very seriously and is making every effort to try to provide interpreters to individuals in custody when interpreters are needed.
 These efforts have resulted in high rates of compliance during the reporting month.
 As a reminder to staff, the Department continues to give direction statewide that ASL users do not need to request interpreters for any high stakes interactions and that an interpreter should be automatically provided.
 The parties previously agreed to extend the portions of the Agreement in this case in order "to allow IDOC additional time to implement a solution and develop a track record that it is consistently providing Qualified Interpreters."
 That is exactly what has happened.
-As part of that Agreement, the parties agreed the class would not file a motion to enforce or engage in any discovery regarding interpreters until October 1, 2022 (d/e 769) to allow for the implementation of the solution to bear fruit.
-The class filed the motion on November 4, 2022 (d/e 803).
-The documentation for October, however, is clear that there is no need for a motion to enforce as the Department has shown progress and now shows substantial compliance with the requirements.

-During the current reporting period, an extensive review of the interpreter logs for October 2022 was conducted and compared to documentation being produced in the attached exhibits as provided in Paragraph 89 of the Agreement.
+During the current reporting period, an extensive review of the interpreter logs for November 2022 was conducted and compared to documentation being produced in the attached exhibits as provided in Paragraph 89 of the Agreement.
 Based on the information detailed below, the facilities have used best efforts to resolve any issues that have arisen in the provision of ASL interpreters.
-During October, ASL users had a total of 54 high-stakes interactions1 and 51 of those interactions involved an interpreter.
-As outlined below, Big Muddy, Danville, Dixon, Menard, and Robinson are 100% compliant.
-The Taylorville user only had one interaction and the interpreting service cancelled the interpreter on the morning of the interaction preventing Taylorville from seeking another interpreter.
-As the lack of interpreter was not due to any action or inaction of the facility and could not be remedied with such short notice, Taylorville should also be considered in compliance.
-Western had two nurse sick calls without an interpreter provided and corrective action is noted below.
-Despite a few issues at these two facilities, the Department is substantially compliant with 94% of high stakes interactions involving an interpreter.
+During November, ASL users had a total of 55 high-stakes interactions1 and 48 of those interactions involved an interpreter.
+As outlined below, Danville, Menard, and Taylorville are 100% compliant.
+Despite a few issues at the remaining facilities, the issues are sporadic, not systemic, and are resolved when they arise.
+The Department provided an interpreter for 87% of the high stakes interactions in November.